 Have you ever been packing for a trip with your bag bursting at the seams and you realize you still don't have all the essentials?
 For those of you that cannot leave home without a reliable way to make your coffee — no matter how limited you may be by weight or space — the lightweight and low profile Primula Single Serve may be just the ticket.

-The Primula Single Serve Coffee Brew Buddy is a great lightweight and packable option that delivered a really decent cup of Joe.
+The Primula Single Serve Coffee Brew Buddy is a great lightweight and packable option that delivers a really decent cup of Joe.

 Slim enough to fit almost anywhere, this single cup brewer is made up of a simple plastic disc that provides a nice wide rim to rest on top of your favorite cup and a flexible fine mesh filter.
 Simply place a scoop of coffee in the filter, add hot water, and you're ready to go!

-Your coffee only takes a few minutes to filter.
+Your coffee will only take a few minutes to brew.

 Out of all our lightweight models, the Primula was consistently the easiest to deliver a great cup.
 Hence it's high marks in this category.

 One of the major issues with making a good cup of camp coffee is the fact that pouring hot water uniformly and accurately from a pot or JetBoil is difficult.
 If your camp kitchen includes a gooseneck kettle, then no worries — but this isn't something most people bring into the great outdoors, particularly if backpacking.
 We appreciated the fact that, even with an imprecise and messy pour, the Primula still gave us a consistently good-tasting brew.

 However, the design of the Primula means the filter hangs down into the coffee (see photo below).
 This means you either let the coffee steep like a tea bag which extracts more bitterness, or you have to lift the plastic disk and hold it above your cup.
 Not a big deal, but it's not a hands-free process like other pour-over drippers in our review.